Biomedical Informatics and Data Science (NLM)

 • Please note membership in the Gulf Coast Consortia, or in the training faculty of another GCC grant does not automatically confer membership in the NLM Training Program.
 Faculty must request to join each training faculty, as decisions are made by individual Program Directors.

 • Requests to join the training faculty will be considered only when they are sponsoring a candidate in response to the current call for applications.
-Requests must be submitted no later than the due date of the LOI, preferably earlier.
+Requests must be submitted no later than the due date of the Letter of Intent, preferably earlier.

 • A faculty member may be the primary mentor for only one NLM trainee at a time; they may sponsor another applicant in a call for applications shortly before the current trainee will end his/her fellowship.